 The effect of these subtractions from the gross contribution amount is that the district in question pays a certain percentage of the gross contributions.
-The primary contributor, Salt River Project, paid approximately 82.02% of the tax that would have been levied in FY 2020 had they been legally bound to pay property tax.
+The primary contributor, Salt River Project, paid approximately 81.80% of the tax that would have been levied in FY 2021 had they been legally bound to pay property tax.
 Given the repeal of the state rate, the dollar expenditure that previously appeared in this report is no longer applicable.
 However, because the exemptions filter through to the tax base at the local level, descriptions of the exemptions remain.

-INDIVIDUAL INCOME TAX EXPENDITURES - FISCAL YEAR 2020
+INDIVIDUAL INCOME TAX EXPENDITURES - FISCAL YEAR 2021

-TAX COLLECTED BY: Arizona Department of Revenue FISCAL YEAR 2020 TOTAL STATE REVENUE COLLECTED: \$4,531,545,52936 TOTAL FY 2020 TAX EXPENDITURE: \$568,725,879 for Individual, \$155,526,335 for Fiduciary.
+TOTAL FY 2021 TAX EXPENDITURE: \$713,934,115 for Individual, \$161,074,648 for Fiduciary.

 (Only credits are included in this preliminary report.)
-TAX EXPENDITURE AS A PERCENT OF TOTAL REVENUE: 14%

 No information is available on individual income tax expenditures at this time.
 At the final printing of this publication, all data will be included.
-The individual income tax information in the final report will be made available through the 2018 Individual Income Tax Simulation Model.
+The individual income tax information in the final report will be made available through the 2019 Individual Income Tax Simulation Model.

-Additional information about Individual Income Tax Credits including the Credit History Report, the Public School Credit Report and the Report on School Tuition Organization Income Tax Credits, can be found on the Department's website under Reports, Statistics and Legal Research section.
+Additional information about Individual Income Tax Credits including the Credit History Report, the Public School Credit Report, and the Report on School Tuition Organization Income Tax Credits, can be found on the Department's website under Reports, Statistics and Legal Research section.